jentery/engl391/index.md

 As a researcher and instructor at the University of Victoria, I acknowledge and respect the lək̓ʷəŋən peoples on whose traditional territory the University stands, and the Songhees, Esquimalt, and <u>W</u>SÁNEĆ peoples whose historical relationships with the land continue to this day.
 I'm a setter scholar at UVic, and I arrived here as a guest in July 2011.

-The fact that we're gathering here to study games and genre in an English course is one consequence of colonization and injustice upon local lands and peoples.
-I will make no assumptions about you or your knowledge of the lands on which we'll work this term; however, if you want to know more about territory acknowledgements, then for now I'll say I have personally learned a lot from, and am deeply grateful for, this [webpage](https://www.uvicnsu.ca/about/lands) written by the Native Students Union about territory acknowledgements as well as this August 2019 [episode](https://open.spotify.com/episode/76wRKpfhNDS08ehRvtETmR) of *U in the Ring* titled, "With Knowledge Comes Responsibility: Territory Acknowledgements," with Jeff Ganohalidoh Corntassel, Maggie Easton, Steve Farina, Robbie Lewis, Qwul'sih'yah'maht Robina Thomas, and Kolin Sutherland-Wilson.
+The fact that we're gathering here to study games and genre in an English course is a product of colonization and injustice upon local lands and peoples.
+I will make no assumptions about you or your knowledge of the lands on which we'll work this term; however, if you want to know more about territory acknowledgements, then for now I'll say I have personally learned a lot from, and am deeply grateful for, this [webpage](https://www.uvicnsu.ca/about/lands) written by the Native Students Union about territory acknowledgements as well as this August 2019 [episode](https://open.spotify.com/episode/76wRKpfhNDS08ehRvtETmR) of *U in the Ring* titled "With Knowledge Comes Responsibility: Territory Acknowledgements" and featuring Jeff Ganohalidoh Corntassel, Maggie Easton, Steve Farina, Robbie Lewis, Qwul'sih'yah'maht Robina Thomas, and Kolin Sutherland-Wilson.
 I also invite ongoing dialogue with you about territory acknowledgements and how UVic students, faculty, and staff are giving back to local lands and people.

 # Description